ryokbys/nap/doc/index.rst

 License
 =======

-**NAP** is distributed under the MIT license, please see the following license statements.
+The **nap** is distributed under the MIT license, please see the following license statements.

 ::